 Keeping up with the maintenance of your garden bed is very important, but it requires a time commitment and persistence.
 Beds should be spread with the proper amount of mulch, of course, and refreshed regularly.
 Mulch may help to deter weed growth, but the garden bed will still need to be weeded on a regular basis — monthly or more often if needed.
 Other ways to control weeds are to put down landscape fabric before mulching or to apply an herbicide spray.
 If you worry about chemicals, there are organic alternatives available.

 If you are thinking about using landscape fabric to control weed growth, keep in mind that it can be a bad choice if your garden bed is on a slope.
 This is because the fabric can act as a "slip and slide" for your mulch, allowing it to slide and wash away down the slope.
-A better choice to prevent weed growth in this situation is to use a layer of newspaper or cardboard under the mulch.

 Grass and other ground cover should be trimmed regularly and shrubs and small flowering trees pruned to maintain a neat but natural appearance.
 Spade-edging a garden bed every couple of months is another important task that will keep your bed looking its best.
 An alternative is to create a border out of wood, rocks, decorative stones or any other material you find appealing.
 This will help the bed maintain a uniform edge by preventing mulch from spreading and washing away.